rayaroun/Stock-Portfolio-Risk-Analysis/README.md

-In this repository I would be employing different techniques to analyze different stocks.
+In this repository I would be taking cues from online resources of Youtuber Derek Banas and employ his techniques to analyze different stocks.
 Get insights from them and eventually make predictions about future prices.

-Would try to employ the same method to analyze crypto currencies as well.
+Would try to employ the same method to analyze cryptocurrencies as well.